amazon-ion/ion-docs/rfcs/inline_symbols.md

             +-----------------------------------------------------------+
 ```

-Unlike most encodings, singleton annotation encodings do not include an `L` or `Length` field.
-When
-a `0xE1` type descriptor byte is encountered, it is always followed by a `VarInt`-based encoding of
+When a `0xE1` type descriptor byte is encountered, it is always followed by a single `VarInt`-based
-the necessary annotation symbol, either as an ID or as inline UTF-8 text.
-(See the section [*Inline symbol
+encoding of the necessary annotation symbol, either as an ID or as inline UTF-8 text.
+(See the
-structs*](#0xf4-structs-with-inlineable-field-names) for more detail.)
+section [*Inline symbol structs*](#0xf4-structs-with-inlineable-field-names) for more detail.)

 Returning to our earlier example, this value: